 Or you can separate the plant in different parts carefully from the root and plant them in different planters.
 In this way, your plant will get many lives and you will get many decorative plants.

 Overall you can say that planting a pothos will be very cost-effective for you.
 All you need is an adequate planter.
 It also does not require frequent watering just misting the soil is enough.
-But in return, it will give you beautiful, colorful vibrant green leaves that will enhance the beauty of your both outdoor and indoor decoration.
+But in return, it will give you beautiful, vibrant green leaves that will enhance the beauty of both your outdoor and indoor decoration.